-A response with a 201 (Created) status code includes a URI for a new push message subscription resource in the Location header field.
+A 201 (Created) response indicates that the a push subscription was created.
+A URI for the push message subscription resource that was created in response to the request MUST be returned in the Location header field.

-The push service MUST provide a URI for the push resource corresponding to the push message subscription using a link relation of type "urn:ietf:params:push".
+The push service MUST provide a URI for the push resource corresponding to the push message subscription in a link relation of type "urn:ietf:params:push".